RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	bringing	patching	up	the	latest	level	is	crucial, but	only	when	applied	to	a	clean	installation	where	the	patching	can be	properly	tracked	and	verified.

-### Question # 30 - 	In	order	to	maintain	proper	utilization	and	balancing	of	resources	within	acloud	environment,	distributed	resource	scheduling	(DRS)	is	heavily used.
-What	resources	is	DRS	NOT	used	with?
+### Question # 30 - 	In	order	to	maintain	proper	utilization	and	balancing	of	resources	within	a cloud	environment,	[distributed	resource	scheduling	(DRS)]	is	heavily used.
+What	resources	is	DRS	[NOT]	used	with?
 A.	Virtual	machines
 B.	Physical	servers
 C.	Storage	solutions